5 Simple Ways to Reset This Summer

 Fill Your Cup

-Every day no matter how big or small, you should be doing at least one thing to fill your cup.
+Every day no matter how big or small, do at least one thing to fill your cup.
 It’s another super simple way to reset this summer.

 Practice Everyday Grace